Abdikrim/Case-study-problems/README.md

 If you use this dataset, please cite the paper and dataset:

-- **Article**: Toğan V., Sulub A. S., Eirgash M. A., Mostofi F., *Project Scheduling to Minimize the Time and Cost in Large-Scale Construction Projects with Repulsion-Based Improved Arithmetic Optimization*, ASCE Journal of Construction Engineering and Management.
+- **Article**: Toğan, V., Sulub, A. S., Eirgash, M. A., & Mostofi, F. (2026).
+Project scheduling to minimize time and cost in large-scale construction projects with repulsion-based improved arithmetic optimization.
+Journal of Construction Engineering and Management, 152(3), 04025277. https://doi.org/10.1061/JCEMD4.COENG-17269
 - **Dataset**: “RAOA–DTCTP Data (v1.0.0)”, this repository URL or DOI (if you mint one via Zenodo).

 ## License